hardisj/erinsaudiocorner/content/english/loudspeakers/paradigm_40b.md

 <br>

 IMPORTANT SETUP INFO:
 This speaker was measured with the reference point at the tweeter.
+The measurements provided here are a mixture of direct on-axis (0° horizontal) and 30° off-axis horizontal as the latter is recommended by the manufacturer.
+Data is 0° unless otherwise stated in the title.
 Speaker was broken in.
 No grille was used.